nsoul97/object_size_prediction/README.md

 <img src="teaser_movement.gif" width=400></img>
 </p>

 This is the official repository of the paper "Object size prediction from hand movement using a single RGB sensor".
-It contains the [implementation](code/), the [dataset](dataset/) and the [supplemental material](supplemental_material/) of our work.
+It contains the [implementation](code/), the [dataset](dataset/) and the [supplementary material](supplementary_material/) of our work.

 If you find this useful, please cite:
 ```